shoutem/redux-composers/README.md

 & filtering capabilities, responding to new actions, but also if you want to group reducers around some responsibility/functionality and then reuse them.
 ###### Arguments
-`reducers` (*Array*): Order of reducers in array defines order of execution of reducers in chain.
-Each reducer should be aware that state could hold parts that need to be cloned and returned in new state.
-Reducers should return same type of state.
+`reducers` (*Array*): Order of reducers in array defines the order of execution of reducers in chain.
+Each reducer
+should:

+* return same type of state as rest of reducers in array
+* take into account that other reducers in array can modify state

 ###### Returns
 (*Function*): A reducer that invokes every reducer inside the `reducers` array in chain order, and constructs a state object or array depending on nature of `reducers`.